aidsrentfree/aidsrentfree.github.io/docs/eudule-repository.md

 		}
 </style>

-# The Rent-Free Euterpe Module Repository
+# The Euterpe Module Repository
 {: .center}

 With the debut of custom modules for Euterpe comes the fracturing of the module repository.
-This page serves as a collection of modules trained for the Euterpe model.
+This page serves as the list of modules trained for the Euterpe model.
+If you're looking for the Sigurd module collection, [go here](https://aidsrentfree.github.io/modules/sigurd)
 {: .center}

 *Because of shenanigans involving browser cache, you may need to hard refresh (Ctrl + Shift + R / Ctrl + F5) to see new stuff.*